Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 ## Adding Health Probes to your service
 By default, Ingress controller will provision an HTTP GET probe for the exposed pods.
-The probe properties can customized by adding a [Readiness or Liveness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to your `deployment`/`pod` spec.
+The probe properties can be customized by adding a [Readiness or Liveness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to your `deployment`/`pod` spec.

 ### With `readinessProbe` or `livenessProbe`
 ```yaml